godotengine/godot-docs/classes/class_dampedspringjoint2d.rst

 - void  **set_stiffness**  **(** :ref:`float<class_float>` stiffness  **)**

 Set the stiffness of the spring joint.
+The joint applies a force equal to the stiffness times the distance from its resting length.

 .. _class_DampedSpringJoint2D_get_stiffness:

 - :ref:`float<class_float>`  **get_stiffness**  **(** **)** const

 Return the stiffness of the spring joint.
+The joint applies a force equal to the stiffness times the distance from its resting length.

 .. _class_DampedSpringJoint2D_set_damping:

 - void  **set_damping**  **(** :ref:`float<class_float>` damping  **)**

-Set the damping of the spring joint.
+Set the damping ratio of the spring joint.
+A value of 0 indicates an undamped spring, while 1 causes the system to reach equilibrium as fast as possible (critical damping).

 .. _class_DampedSpringJoint2D_get_damping:

 - :ref:`float<class_float>`  **get_damping**  **(** **)** const

-Return the damping of the spring joint.
+Return the damping ratio of the spring joint.
+A value of 0 indicates an undamped spring, while 1 causes the system to reach equilibrium as fast as possible (critical damping).